armsnyder/codename-obtuse-sniffle/README.md

 classifier classified the input as.

 B. Hyperparameters for Bernoulli naive bayes:
-alpha: Additive smoothing parameter.
+* alpha: Additive smoothing parameter.
 This attempts to smooth categorical data by adding a certain baseline to each feature, such that even features that are not observed have some small probability. (e.g. black swan discussion).
+0 is no smoothing.
+Higher numbers increase the smoothing applied to each feature.
 * binarize: threshold for converting features to booleans.
 Allows for changing what the pixel intensity threshold is for marking it as "on" vs "off"
-* fit_prior: whether to learn class prior probabilities or assume a uniform prior probability
-* class_prior: manual input for class prior probabilities.

 Support Vector Classification